clemensheithecker/tilburg-programming/README.md

-# Introduction to Programming Notes
+# Programming in R and Python Course Notes

 I took these notes and solved the exercises in the notebooks when taking the course _Programming in R and Python_ at [Tilburg University](https://www.tilburguniversity.edu/) as an undergraduate Economics student.